 Final Thought: Risk Management Training Not Just for Managers

-Something we also commonly see is a large number of aviation safety managers who attend safety management training, but a very few number of front-line employees who attend safety management training.
+Something we also commonly see is a large number of aviation safety managers who attend safety management training, but very few front-line employees who attend safety management training.

 It’s unclear whether this arises from the misconception that risk management is only for safety managers, or if the safety managers intend to provide training to front-line employees themselves.
 It’s critical to realize that risk management is a process that is fulfilled equally by all employees:

 - Front-line employees need to be able to identify hazards and effectively report safety concerns;

 - Safety managers need to be able to analyze problems and document risk management processes; and

 - Upper management needs to set the risk management attitude and focus.